 Classes receive recognition by staff members and the opportunity to earn incentives after reaching a predetermined goal.
-Examples of possible incentives include: acknowledgement on WMEM, extra recess, free play, computer time, lunch with the counselor and principal and school-wide activities.
-To begin the year, each class must receive 5 P.A.W.s to earn an incentive.
-As the year progresses, the goal increases.
+Examples of possible incentives include: acknowledgement on morning announcements, extra recess, free play, computer time, lunch with the counselor and principal and school-wide activities.